Reducing Your Risk of Bladder Cancer

 - Barber or beautician

-If you must work in these industries, research how to best protect yourself from exposure to the chemicals you’ll be around.
+If you do work in these industries, research how to best protect yourself from exposure to the chemicals you’ll be around.
 Check with the

 National Institute for Occupational Safety and Health